Powerlearnproject/se-day1-assignment-willy-havertz/README.md

 (D)Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

 -Waterfall: Sequential approach with distinct phases flowing ownwards like a waterfall.
 Waterfall model was used to develop enterprse applications like Customer Relationship Systems(CRM) systems, Supply Chain Management Systems and Inventory Management Systems.

 -Agile: Iterative and incremental approach focused on flexibility, collaboration and responding to change.  e.g Adobe woking on a project to come with competing product for Microsoft Word.

 (E)Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

 -Software Developer: Responsible for writing code and implementing sofware solutions.

 -Quality Assurance Engineer: Ensures software quality by designing and executing test plans.

 -Project Manager: Oversees the planning, execution and delivery of software projects.

 (F)Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

--Intergrated Development Environment: Software suites that provide comprehensive tools for writing, dubugging and testing code e.g Visual Studio Code, eclipse
+-Intergrated Development Environment: Software suites that provide comprehensive tools for writing, dubugging and testing code e.g Visual Studio Code, eclipse.

 -Version Control System Software tools for tracking changes to source code and coordinating work among team members e.g Git, sub version.